 This group takes seriously our responsibility to promote the welfare and safeguard all the children and young people entrusted to our care.

-The designated member of the group is Jack Morris who has overall responsibility for overseeing the child protection practice within this group.
+The designated member of the group is Lynda Newton who has overall responsibility for overseeing the child protection practice within this group.

 As part of the ethos of the group we are committed to: